Ohannés Gurekian

-Ohannés Gurekian (Յովհաննէս Կիւրեղեան, Giovanni Giorgiano; August 24, 1902 in Constantinople – March 1, 1984 in Asolo) was an Armenian architect, engineer, and alpinist.
+Ohannés Gurekian (Յովհաննէս Կիւրեղեան, Giovanni Giorgiano; August 24, 1902, in Constantinople – March 1, 1984, in Asolo) was an Armenian architect, engineer, and alpinist.

 Biography

 Early life and education

-Ohannés Gurekian, son of Léon Gurekian and Mariamik Azarian, was born August 24, 1902 in Constantinople.
+Ohannés Gurekian, son of Léon Gurekian and Mariamik Azarian, was born August 24, 1902, in Constantinople.
 He emigrated with his parents to Italy in 1907, living briefly in Rome and then in Asolo.
-He studied at the Armenian College Moorat Raphaël in Venice.
+He studied at the Moorat-Raphael College in Venice.

 At his father's direction, Ohannés enrolled in the school of engineering at the University of Padova, where he received a degree in Civil Engineering in 1924, and completed a specialization in Hydraulic Engineering in 1926 (though he never worked as a hydraulic engineer).
 Immediately after completing his specialization, he was apprenticed to the Architect Ballatore di Rosanna at his firm in Turin.

 The Dolomites

 After a brief period of collaboration with the engineer Bolzon, of Asolo, Ohannés moved to Frassené Agordino, which he had gotten to know as a regular vacation spot since 1922.
 Attracted by the mystique of the Dolomites, he established himself there as a civil engineer.

 As a student, Ohannés had belonged to the Treviso chapter of the Italian Alpine Club and, having moved to Frassené, he joined the Agordo chapter.
 There he met the "Axis of Alpinism" Attilio Tissi, Giovanni and Alvise Andrich, and Domenico Rudatis.
 On the 25th of August 1929, he became the first to climb the "Torre Armena" peak of the Agner Mountain group.

 In 1932 he was appointed Special Commissioner of Agordo's chapter of the Italian Alpine Club and, from 1933 to 1946, he was its president.

 In 1935 he collaborated with Ettore Castiglioni to draft the section of a guidebook for the Italian Alps relating to the southern chain of the Pale di San Martino.

 He is considered a pioneer of modern alpinism of the Eastern Alps, and the refuge at Malga Losch, at the feet of the massif of Mount Agner (which he considered "his mountains") was dedicated to him posthumously.

 He dedicated himself to the promotion of tourism for Frassené, where he founded the first Italian "Pro Loco" association and in 1933 he became a member of the Provincial Tourism Council of (Belluno).

 From 1934 to 1946, in addition to his professional activities, he taught at the Mining Institute of Agordo.

 In 1936 he Married Dina Della Lucia Dies (of Frassené).
 They had three children: Armen, Mannig, and Haïg.